nitrictech/docs/docs/overview.md

+---
+title: Overview
+description: An overview of the Nitric frameworks
+---

 ## Nitric

 Nitric is an Open-Source Cloud Application Framework, focused on rapid development of portable Cloud and Serverless applications, capable of running on many popular cloud environments from a single codebase.
 Applications built with Nitric can be developed in any language, with SDKs and Templates for TypeScript, JavaScript, Python, Java and Go.